netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   of the shipment.
 Select one of the following options:

   * *Yes*: The service will be booked.
-  * *Optional*: The customer can decide in the checkout if the service should be booked.
+  * *Optional*: The customer decides in the checkout if the service should be booked.
   * *No*: The service will not be booked.

 .. admonition:: Note

-   Please note that the services Preferred Day and Preferred Time will result in additional charges from DHL Paket GmbH to you during invoicing of the shipments.
+   Please note that the services *Preferred Day* and *Preferred Time* will result in additional charges from DHL Paket GmbH to you during invoicing of the shipments.
-   If you want to forward the additional cost to your customers, you need to do so in the configuration of your shipping costs in System → Configuration → Shipping Methods.
+   If you want to forward these costs to your customers, you need to do so via the configuration of your individual shipping costs in System → Configuration → Shipping Methods.

 Automatic Shipment Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~